CAPTIVE DNS USING VYOS

 VYOS AS A REVERSE PROXY LOAD BALANCER

 VyOS, the robust open-source network operating system, has recently introduced an exciting new capability – the ability to function as a load-balancing reverse proxy.
 This integration leverages the power of HAproxy, a battle-tested proxy server, and load balancer, providing VyOS with powerful reverse proxy and application load balancing functionality.
 While this integration is still in its early stages, and lacks many features, it presents exciting features that will hopefully improve with time.
-My particular use case for this feature is to allow me to host services at home, despite being behind CGNAT.
-In my previous articles, I described how to configure a site-to-site VPN between two VyOS routers.

 Read more